F-Souza/Python_Image-Classifier-with-SVM/info.md

 - 4 == If
 - 5 == Loop
 - 6 == Back
-- No caso de exemplo serão usadas 175 imagens.
+- No caso do exemplo serão usadas 175 imagens.

       for h in range(1,176):